 After he died, I took over his multi-venue racetrack.
 For ten years I split my time between Connecticut and Florida, learning how to operate a drag strip and road course, manage a staff of one hundred, and cater to the country’s best and most high-profile drivers.
 It was a different world from my years in the transporters and garage areas of NASCAR.
 But it was one of the best times in my life.
 As much as I loved my job, I love my family more.
 My son, Cooper, was born in 2004 and my daughter, Ainsley, followed in 2005.
 Being away from them brought back that drowning feeling, so I sold the track in 2008 and have been a full-time mommie ever since.

 Much like horses, writing has been an old friend, a constant comfort.
 I’ve written stories since I learned to hold a pencil, and often drained the sadness and sorrow from my system by writing.
 When both kids started school, I began writing more consistently.
-With the help of the amazing and lovely Suzanne Kingsbury my first novel, NIGHT BLINDNESS , got sanded, varnished and received a shiny coat of polish.
-While querying literary agents, the incomparable Lisa Gallagher took a chance on my debut novel and me, and signed me.
+With the help of the amazing and lovely Suzanne Kingsbury my first novel, NIGHT BLINDNESS, got sanded, varnished and received a shiny coat of polish.
+Because of that, I was signed by a top literary agent.

 Heroesandheartbreakers.com chose NOWHERE GIRL as one of March 2016’s best bets in women’s fiction.

-Lifestyle website, UrbanMoms.ca calls NOWHERE GIRL “Girl on the Train meets Gone Girl.”
+Lifestyle website, UrbanMoms.ca called NOWHERE GIRL “Girl on the Train meets Gone Girl.”

-Hartford Books Examiner states, “Do not miss this book- or its author, who continues to impress with the depth and diversity of her talent.”
+Hartford Books Examiner stated, “Do not miss this book- or its author, who continues to impress with the depth and diversity of her talent.”

-My third book is complete and I am nearly finished with my fourth.
-I’ve just begun my fifth novel, which I am very excited about, That brings me to present day, where I am loving my journey as life as a novelist.
+That brings me to the present, where I am loving my journey as life as a novelist.
 As George Eliot so perfectly put it, “It is never too late to be what you might have been.”